BooneJS/LogicEdu/logicedu/docs/README.md

-# ManimLogic Tips and Tricks
+# LogicEdu Tips and Tricks

 ## Objects